-- 56. John Carridice is a 38-year-old father of four who resides in the Bronx.
-He has an associate's degree and is working toward a bachelor's degree in social work and psychology, with the aim of becoming a children's therapist. - 57.
+- 55. John Carridice is a 38-year-old father of four who resides in the Bronx.
+He has an associate's degree and is working toward a bachelor's degree in social work and psychology, with the aim of becoming a children's therapist. - 56.
 On September 7, 2012, Mr. Carridice saw two young men about to fight on the street and intervened to separate the men.
 Mr. Carridice was trying to deescalate the situation when police officers arrived and placed Mr. Carridice in handcuffs.
-After spending two days in jail, Mr. Carridice was arraigned in Bronx Criminal Court on September 9, 2012 and charged with resisting arrest, unlawful assembly, disorderly conduct, and harassment, all misdemeanors or non-criminal violations.
+After spending two days in jail, Mr. Carridice was arraigned in Bronx Criminal Court on September 9, 2012 and charged with resisting arrest, unlawful assembly, disorderly conduct, and harassment, all misdemeanors or non-criminal violations. - 57.
+There were 20 scheduled court dates in Mr. Carridice's case, including 19 Trial Dates, before Mr. Carridice's case was sent out to trial in June 2015-1,003 days after his arraignment.
+He was ultimately acquitted of all charges on June 15, 2015. - 58.
+On ten Trial Dates, both parties were ready to proceed to trial, but there were no Trial Parts available. - 59.
+On six Trial Dates, the prosecution stated not ready for trial and requested adjournments. - 60.
+Mr. Carridice worked for a children's aid organization and, as a result of the pending case, was given limited hours at work and was prevented from working around children.
+He was also denied other full-time jobs because of the open misdemeanor case.